DeveloperRedAnt/zc/docs/API_CONTRACT_USER.md

-# User Management API Documentation
+h# User Management API Documentation

 ## Overview
 This API provides endpoints to manage employees in a store, including: